ls1intum/Artemis/.github/ISSUE_TEMPLATE/feature-proposal--developer-.md

 > You may include a UML Model here

 ### Proposed System
-> How should the perfect solution look like?
+> What should the perfect solution look like?

 ### Requirements
 > Describe the Functional and Non-Functional Requirements of the feature.
 Stick to the INVEST methodology!